Union Pacific Big Boy

 The Union Pacific Big Boy is a type of simple articulated 4-8-8-4 steam locomotive manufactured by the American Locomotive Company (ALCO) between 1941 and 1944 and operated by the Union Pacific Railroad in revenue service until 1962.

 The 25 Big Boy locomotives were built to haul freight over the Wasatch Range between Ogden, Utah, and Green River, Wyoming.
 In the late 1940s, they were reassigned to Cheyenne, Wyoming, where they hauled freight over Sherman Hill to Laramie, Wyoming.
 They were the only locomotives to use a 4-8-8-4 wheel arrangement: four-wheel leading truck for stability entering curves, two sets of eight driving wheels and a four-wheel trailing truck to support the large firebox.

-Today, eight Big Boys survive, with most on static display at museums across the USA.
-One of them, No. 4014, was re-acquired by Union Pacific, and between 2014 and 2019 it was rebuilt to operating condition for the 150th anniversary of the first transcontinental railroad.
-It thus regained the title as the largest and most powerful operating steam locomotive in the world.
+Eight Big Boys survive, with most on static display at museums across the United States.
+One of them, No. 4014, was re-acquired by Union Pacific, and by 2019 was rebuilt to operating condition for the 150th anniversary of the first transcontinental railroad.
+It thus regained the title as the largest and most powerful operational steam locomotive in the world.

 History

 Design

 In 1936, Union Pacific introduced the Challenger-type (4-6-6-4) locomotives on its main line over the Wasatch Range between Green River and Ogden.
 For most of the route, the maximum grade is 0.82% in either direction, but the climb eastward from Ogden, into the Wasatch Range, reached 1.14%.
 Hauling a 3,600 ST freight train demanded double heading and helper operations, which slowed service.
-So Union Pacific decided to design a new locomotive that could handle the run by itself: faster and more powerful than the compound 2-8-8-0s that UP tried after World War I, able to pull long trains at a sustained speed of 60 mph once past mountain grades.
+Union Pacific therefore decided to design a new locomotive that could handle the run by itself: faster and more powerful than the compound 2-8-8-0s that UP tried after World War I, able to pull long trains at a sustained speed of 60 mph once past mountain grades.